LyonSyonII/Intuitive/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```
 download the last version of Intuitive from the Releases page and extract it wherever you want.
+If you want a GUI version, download the Intuitive-GUI package.

 # Usage
 ## CLI